 Chaesub Lee is the Director of ITU’s Telecommunication Standardization Bureau, following his election at the 2014 Plenipotentiary Conference in Busan, Republic of Korea.
 He took office on 1st January 2015.

 He started his professional life in 1986 as a researcher at Korea Telecom.
-After 17 years he took up a role at the country’s Electronic and Telecommunications Research Institute (ETRI), where he stayed for the next eight years.
+After 17 years he took up a role at the country’s Electronics and Telecommunications Research Institute (ETRI), where he stayed for the next eight years.

 Dr Lee holds a PhD in Multimedia Engineering.
 He is married with two children.